sotlampr/seg/README.md

 The samples will be cropped to `-s,--size` if larger (default: 1024 x 1024):

 Run an experiment using:
-`./seg.py $data_path unet/vanilla` -o output
+`./seg.py $data_path unet/vanilla -o output`

-Then on the output folder we get:
+Then in the output directory we get:
 - `results`: A text file with the epoch, step, seconds per epoch, and best f1 score achieved
 - `*-img.png`: A sample image from the validation set